regybean/SiameseMSDiagnosis/README.md

 $ git clone https://github.com/regybean/SiameseMSDiagnosis.git
 $ cd SiameseMSDiagnosis
 ```
 * A dataset must be used for training.
-In our experiments, we use the [IDK]() dataset.
-Any similar dataset with the same structure according to the custom training dataset classes in (datasets.py) will work.
+Any similar dataset with the same structure according to the custom training dataset classes (in datasets.py) will work.
 Feel free to modify the scipt or dataset class to fit your own purposes.
-Our custom dataset follows the following directory structure:
+We have included sample data for testing.
+Our dataset follows the following directory structure:

 ```
 OCTdata